Aryansrivastava21-ctrl/history-chapter-2/README.md

 <br>
 <br>
 <h6>The themes of paintings found here are of great variety,

-ranging from mundane events of daily life in those times to

-sacred and royal images.
-These include hunting, dancing,

-music, horse and elephant riders, animal fighting, honey

-collection, decoration of bodies, and other household scenes.
+ranging from mundane events of daily life in those times to sacred and royal images.
+These include hunting, dancing music, horse and elephant riders, animal fighting, honey collection, decoration of bodies, and other household scenes.

-The rock art of Bhimbetka has been classified into

-various groups on the bases of style, technique and

-superimposition.
-The drawings and paintings can be

-catagorised into seven historical periods.
-Period I, Upper

-Palaeolithic; Period II, Mesolithic; and Period III,

-Chalcolithic.
-After Period III there are four

-successive periods.
-But we will confine

-ourselves here only to the first three phases.
+The rock art of Bhimbetka has been classified into various groups on the bases of style, technique and superimposition.
+The drawings and paintings can be catagorised into seven historical periods.
+Period I, Upper Palaeolithic; Period II, Mesolithic; and Period III, Chalcolithic.
+After Period III there are four successive periods.
+But we will confine ourselves here only to the first three phases.
 </h6>
 <img height="250" align="right" width="300" src="https://swarajya.gumlet.io/swarajya/2018-08/d7bece04-afb6-425e-a3a4-aea2bae32037/4fc3c7e3_45f9_4a8e_b97b_d6693e410c25.jpg?w=640&q=75&auto=format,compress&format=webp">